locuslab/mdeq/README.md

 ```sh
 python -m torch.distributed.launch --nproc_per_node=4 tools/seg_train.py --cfg experiments/[DATASET_NAME]/[CONFIG_FILE_NAME].yaml
 ```
+where you should provide the pretrained ImageNet model path in the corresponding configuration (`.yaml`) file.
+We provide a sample pretrained model extractor in `pretrained_models/`, but you can also write your own script.

 Similarly, to test the model and generate segmentation results on Cityscapes, do

 ```sh